Delivering healthcare provider training for remote exercise delivery in MS

 In this project, Dr Learmonth will develop and test an online education tool to train MS exercise physiologists, occupational therapists and physiotherapists to deliver the BASE programme to people with MS. She will measure training success based on the healthcare provider’s confidence, knowledge, and behaviour towards delivering the BASE programme to people with MS. Further, in preparation for a large-scale roll-out of the BASE framework, Dr Learmonth will identify the cost of healthcare provider training and the outcomes, mechanisms and contexts which make the framework realistic for delivery within the Australian healthcare system.

-By the end of 2022, Dr Yvonne Learmonth and her team made significant progress in their primary project.
+By the end of 2023, Dr Yvonne Learmonth and her team made significant progress in their project.
 They have collaborated with physiotherapists and individuals with MS to gather feedback on the BASE healthcare provider (HCP) training program.
 They have integrated the feedback and finalised the training program.
-They have attracted 50 healthcare providers and 80 individuals with MS to participate in the program, with training for providers that commenced in March 2023 and April 2023 for individuals with MS.
+They have attracted 50 HCPs and 80 individuals with MS to participate in the program.
+So far, 11 HCPs have completed the first part of the training program, and two have provided the BASE program to eight persons with MS.

-Dr Learmonth has also continued collaborations in other projects related to exercise participation, technology in MS exercise delivery, social determinants of health in MS, and crisis resilience in MS. Several associated publications have been submitted.
+Dr Learmonth has also continued collaborations in other projects related to exercise participation, technology in MS exercise delivery, social determinants of health in MS, and crisis resilience in MS. Several associated publications have been submitted to peer-reviewed journals.

 Stages of the research process